Ten Major Relationships: Relationship between Party and non-Party

 This part is the most liberal of the ten major relationships, as Mao opined that the existence of other political parties could serve the party well by providing supervision.
-Though democratic parties were composed of the national bourgeoisies and intellectuals, they offered “well-intentioned criticisms.”
+Though democratic parties were composed of the national bourgeoisies and intellectuals, they offered "well-intentioned criticisms."
 Even if the criticism was abusive, the party could refute by rational responses.
 Mao then envisioned the disappearance of the party, as the Marxist theory suggested the coming of a stateless society when communism is achieved, and even though a coercive party was needed to suppress counter-revolutionaries, he proposed to streamline the party and the bureaucracy.

 Relationship between revolution and counter-revolution

 Though counter-revolutionaries were negative factor, thanks to the policy of the party, some of them had stopped opposing the revolution.
-Whilst affirming the necessity of the counter-revolutionaries campaign in the early 1950s, Mao distanced himself from the Great Purge of Stalin and insisted that counter-revolutionaries like Hu Feng still existed and hence execution was needed in some cases to safeguard socialism and the dictatorship of the proletariat.
+Whilst affirming the necessity of suppressing the counter-revolutionaries campaign in the early 1950s, Mao distanced himself from the Great Purge of Stalin and insisted that counter-revolutionaries like Hu Feng still existed and hence execution was needed in some cases to safeguard socialism and the dictatorship of the proletariat.

 Relationship between right and wrong

-In this section Mao focused on those who made mistakes in the past, which include “dogmatists headed by Wang Ming” who led the party “picking up the bad aspect of Stalin's style of work”.
-Mao used Lu Xun’s “The True Story of Ah Q” to illustrate it was “bad either to bar people outside the Party from the revolution or to prohibit erring comrades inside the Party from making amends.”
-He suggested to observe those Communists who had erred but not those “who cling to their mistakes and fail to mend their ways after repeated admonition”.
+In this section Mao focused on those who made mistakes in the past, which include "dogmatists headed by Wang Ming" who led the party "picking up the bad aspect of Stalin's style of work".
+Mao used Lu Xun's "The True Story of Ah Q" to illustrate it was "bad either to bar people outside the Party from the revolution or to prohibit erring comrades inside the Party from making amends."
+He suggested to observe those Communists who had erred but not those "who cling to their mistakes and fail to mend their ways after repeated admonition".